TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/RenderingDocs/Quickstart.rst

       source <(docker run --rm t3docs/render-documentation show-shell-commands)

-   This will not only pull the image and run the docker container, it will make the commands available in your current terminal.
+   This will not only pull the image and run the Docker container, it will make the commands available in your current terminal.

    You must do this again for every new terminal you open.

    This command may take a while.
-The next run will be faster because it won't have to pull the docker image again!
+The next run will be faster because it won't have to pull the Docker image again!

 3. Change directory (if necessary)